euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 # Building a Bamboo Bicycle &mdash; a review of the Bamboo Bicycle Club

-I moved to Seattle, and as many Seattleites do, I got into bikes!
+I moved to Seattle, and as many Seattleites do, I got into bikes.
 I have many a happy memory of the Burke Gilman, Lake Union Loop, and all the other wonderful bike paths out there.
-As I got into bikes, one of the first things that interested me was the different feel of frame materials.
+During my bike journey, one of the first things that interested me was the different feel of frame materials.

-Fortunately, since I had my bicycle stolen roughly once a year (highly recommend Seattle btw!), I got to try quite a few different materials out without needing to ever actually deal with storing a full quiver of bikes 😁!
+Fortunately, since I had my bicycle stolen roughly once a year, I got to try quite a few different frames out without needing to ever actually deal with storing a full quiver of bikes.

 <figure>
   <img class='blog-image' src="/imgs/bamboo-bike/davidson.jpg" alt="image of a steel davidson bike"/>